voldikss/vim-skylight/README.md

 ## Rationale

 File searching is initially inspired by vim's `gf`.
 It fundamentally works by invoking the build-in function `findfile` to perform upward (up to the root directory) and downward searching but asynchronously.
 So it will never block your actions.

 Symbol searching basically depends on pre-generated tag files.
 Besides, the plugin can also use LSP for searching symbols.
 Therefore it would be better to have an LSP client (only support [coc.nvim](https://github.com/neoclide/coc.nvim) by now) installed.

+Word searching will search for the `<cword>` in the current buffer (not implemented yet).

 ## Installation